 For the past three months, nature has been an important refuge for many Americans, providing exercise, fresh air and a relief from the stresses and uncertainty of COVID-19 and quarantining.
 However, with more and more people taking to the trails, overcrowding has become a problem in many areas, leading in some cases to parks being shut down.
 It’s a drag to drive all the way to a trail head and find it crowded with cars, or even worse, closed.
-While it’s impossible to tell how crowded a trail will be, this post will describe five things to look for when researching a trip that can be tells that a hike is less likely to be packed and thus social distancing friendly.
+While it’s impossible to tell how crowded a trail will be with certainty, you can learn how to make an educated guess. this post will describe five things to look for when researching a trip that can be tells that a hike is less likely to be packed and thus social distancing friendly.

 The hike isn’t heavily represented on social media

 While social media has had a controversial role in the outdoor community – credited by some with inspiring more people to explore nature; criticized by others for leading to mob scenes on popular trails – one advantage is that it can be used to get a sense of how heavily a park is visited.
 On Instagram, you can look up a location and see the most recent posts from that spot.
 On Yelp and Facebook, you can read reviews which may mention crowding; the reviews are also time/date stamped, providing a rough estimate of how many people have recently visited a trail or park.
 While there is no way to tell what percentage of visitors tag themselves at a location, you can guess a locale’s popularity by seeing how many check-ins or reviews it has relative to other trails in the area.
 Apps such as All Trails allow users to track and review their hikes.
 While the lists might not be comprehensive, as with social media, they can provide a good suggestion of a trail’s popularity.
 For a list of hiking apps, click here.